 - UMB Bank as Trustee: Currently representing Trustee under Contingent Value Rights (“CVR”) Agreement in a lawsuit against Bristol Myers Squib (“BMS”) seeking $6.4 billion arising from BMS’s failure to pay out holders of CVRs that were issued in connection with BMS’s acquisition of Celgene.

 - Save On SP: Currently defending Save On SP, which provides cost-saving strategies for self-funded employers, against a $100 million suit by Johnson & Johnson alleging tortious interference and violations of New York’s General Business law in connection with copay assistance strategies.

 - A major energy company: Successfully defended our client against a claim seeking up to $1 billion, obtaining an award in our client’s favor after an eight-day confidential CPR arbitration hearing.

 - A major energy company: Successfully represented the respondent in a confidential international AAA arbitration defeating a claim against our client seeking hundreds of millions of dollars.

 - An investment fund: Obtained a complete dismissal of claims that by declining to acquire certain real-estate related assets, it breached a letter of intent and an asset purchase agreement.

 - Crestview v.
-Koch: In a 6-day trial in Delaware Court of Chancery, represented private equity fund against Bill Koch in enforcing the contractual right to conduct a sale of the company in which the private equity fund had bought a minority interest.
+Koch: In a six-day trial in the Delaware Court of Chancery, represented private equity fund Crestview Partners against Bill Koch in successfully enforcing the contractual right to conduct a sale of Oxbow Carbon, the company in which the private equity fund had bought a minority interest.